otakustay/react-diff-view/README.md

 ### Syntax highlight

-As a minimum core component, `react-diff-component` itself does not provide any highlight functions, however the `onRenderCode` prop will be called each time a line of code is rendered, this can be used to enable code highlight.
+As a minimum core component, `react-diff-view` itself does not provide any highlight functions, however the `onRenderCode` prop will be called each time a line of code is rendered, this can be used to enable code highlight.

 The `onRenderCode` callback prop receives two elements: a `<td>` DOM element and its corresponding `change` object, the code is already rendered in the `<td>` element, you can simply call any syntax highlight library to highlight the code.